NagendraJasti/demoeficens/Readn.md

-# hey this git demo reposito
+# hey this git demo repositor

-r
+## this is the change we are doing in VS code through ssh